stuartellis/sve-personal-website/content/articles/mac-setup.md

 ### Python Development: pyenv and pipx

 Current versions of macOS include a copy of Python 3, but this will not be the latest version of Python.
-Use Homebrew to install [pyenv](https://github.com/pyenv/pyenv).
-This tool enables you to use multiple versions of Python.
+Use either [mise](https://mise.jdx.dev/) or [pyenv](https://github.com/pyenv/pyenv) to install Python.
+These tools enable you to use multiple versions of Python.

 To install pyenv with Homebrew, run this command in a terminal window: